🏈 2026 Season kicks off August 3rd β€” Still want to join? Contact David Harrison! 🏈

 Yes!
 Right now, if you are interested in coaching, please contact David Harrison (dwharrison@mgh.harvard.edu)--coaching is an amazing experience and we still have space for more coaches; no prior coaching experience necessary!
 As we get closer to the season, we will share more volunteer opportunities, from team spirit events to support at games (e.g., concessions, running chains).

 Absolutely!
 This is a foundational year and we will put all the support we receive to great use.
 We have both an individual donor program and a business sponsorship program with exciting promotion opportunities.
-You can indicate interest on the registration form and/or contact David (dwharrison@mgh.harvard.edu) or Mai Harrison (mai_harrison02@hotmal.com).
+Contact David Harrison (dwharrison@mgh.harvard.edu) or Mai Harrison (Mai_Harrison02@hotmail.com) to get involved.

 Equipment & Uniforms